rust3ds/ctru-rs/README.md

 Copyright (C) Ronald Kinard, 2015-2016

-As with the original ctrulib, this library is licensed under BSD 3-Clause.
+As with the original ctrulib, this library is licensed under zlib.
 This applies to every file in the tree, unless otherwise noted.

     This software is provided 'as-is', without any express or implied